NodeBE4/opinion/_posts/2022-11-21-EnclavedMicrostate.md

 In essence I'm just referring to ethnic and national identities as a whole.
 Britishness is artificial, and so too is Frenchness or Germanness, and I mean that in the sense that these were constructed by humans, often relatively recently, rather than being inherent, continuous constructs.

+----- __946.3__ -----2022-11-27 17:10:03+08:00:

+I would not.
+As I lay out pretty overtly in pretty much all of the paragraphs, Han identity has been consistently malleable in response to the conditions created by political discontinuities, *especially* as a result of the period of political division during the Song-Liao-Jin era.
+If anything it is an attempt to *assert* rather than to affirm political unity.

 ### 947: [Zeta denying reality once again](https://old.reddit.com/r/Hololive/comments/z56lyq/zeta_denying_reality_once_again/), submitted on 2022-11-26 20:39:38+08:00.

 ----- __947.1__ -----2022-11-27 03:50:56+08:00: